Ward727a/rpgcreator-doc/docs/engine/libraries/engine-lib-intro.md

 - [AvaloniaInside.MonoGame](./avaloniainside-monogame.md) - A library to embed MonoGame inside Avalonia.
 - [Gum](./gum.md) - A library to create and manage UI in MonoGame - Other for now, should be in the main later on.

 *See another library that should be listed here?
-Feel free to open a PR to add it!*
+Feel free to open an [issue](https://github.com/Ward727a/rpgcreator-doc/issues/new/choose) or make an [PR](/docs/Glossary.md#pr) to add it!*